FAQ - National Student Auditions

 What is meant by “NATS members who register students to audition are expected to serve as adjudicators as necessary to run successful auditions.
 (Regulations Document page 5)”

-There are NATS entities (chapters/districts) that have established policies regarding adjudicating -either requiring a member who is not in attendance to find a substitute and/or pay an absentee fee.
-Some entities limit the use of the absenteeism or the number of students the teacher may enter when they are not present.
+There are NATS entities (chapters/districts) that have established policies regarding adjudicating requiring a member who is not in attendance to find a substitute adjudicator, pay an absentee adjudicator fee, limit the use of the absenteeism, and/or the number of students the teacher may enter when they are not present.
 NATS entities should develop policies that best suit the needs of their auditions and their membership.

 VIDEO RECORDINGS